 It’s time to transform our culture so we shift from not talking about dying to talking about it.
 It’s time to share the way we want to live at the end of our lives.
 And it’s time to communicate about the kind of care we want and don’t want for ourselves.

 We believe that the place for this to begin is at the kitchen table—not in the intensive care unit—with the people who matter most to us, before it’s too late.

 Together we can make these difficult conversations easier.
-We can make sure that our own wishes and those of the people who matter most to us (our loved ones are expressed and respected.
+We can make sure that our own wishes, and those of the people who matter most to us (our loved ones, are both expressed and respected.
 The Conversation Project offers tools, guidance, and resources to begin talking with loved ones about your and their wishes.

-The Conversation Project began in 2010, when Ellen Goodman and a group of colleagues and concerned media, clergy, and medical professionals gathered to share stories of “good deaths” and “bad deaths” within their own circle of loved ones.
+The Conversation Project began 2010, when Pulitzer Prize-winning writer Ellen Goodman and a group of colleagues and concerned media, clergy, and medical professionals gathered to share stories of “good deaths” and “hard deaths” within their own circle of loved ones.

 Over several months, a vision emerged for a grassroots public campaign spanning both traditional and new media that would change our culture.
 The goal: to make it easier to initiate conversations about dying and to encourage people to talk now, and as often as necessary, so that their wishes are known when the time comes.